 You must activate your account by calling us or using Citi Online before it is used.
-When you activate your card, you agree to be bound by the terms of your credit contract.
-If you do not activate your account within 30 calendar days of the account approval date, we may withdraw our Loan offer to enter this contract with you.
+When you first use your account or activate your card, you agree to be bound by the terms of your credit contract (including terms and conditions for any rewards program you are enrolled in for this account).
 No one can use the account before it is activated.
 Any special promotion will not be activated until your account is activated.

-This document is one of several forming the pre-contractual statement.
-It does not contain all pre-contractual information we give you under the National Credit Code.
+This document is one of several forming the precontractual statement.
+It does not contain all precontractual information we give you under the National Credit Code.
 Your credit contract is made up of:

-- the pre-contractual statement document which includes the financial table setting out financial information; - Part A (Unsecured Credit Terms and Conditions); and - any changes that you agree to (for example, a special promotion) or we notify to you (see section 11)
+- the pre-contractual statement document which includes the financial table setting out financial information; - Part A (Credit Card Terms and Conditions); and - any changes that you agree to (for example, a special promotion) or we notify to you (see section 11).